A look at why brothers in alleged hoax appear off the hook

 A: Possibly, said Gal Pissetzky, a Chicago-based defense attorney.

-If they knew in advance that Smollett planned to call police to pass off the hoax as real and that the aim was to pressure Smollett’s employers for a higher salary, Pissetzky said that could open them up to a charge of conspiracy.
+If the brothers knew in advance that Smollett planned to call police to pass off the hoax as real and knew the aim was to pressure Smollett’s employers for a higher salary, Pissetzky said that could open them up to a charge of conspiracy.

-But prosecutors may see such a charge as overkill for an incident that didn’t result in major damages or injuries to anyone, even if it generated negative publicity for the city.
+But prosecutors may see such a charge as overkill for an incident that didn’t result in major damages or injuries, even if it generated negative publicity for Chicago.
 Police say scratches on Smollett’s face were likely self-inflicted.

 “I don’t think they are going to bother spending resources on charging them,” Pissetzky said of the brothers.
 “They would rather get the big fish, Smollett.”